Get the Best WordPress Backup

 Connect WordPress to Google Drive

-By clicking this button, new steps will appear to walk you through the setup process.
+New steps will appear to walk you through the setup process.
 First, hit Authorize Google Drive:

 Authorize Google Drive

 This will open a new tab, where you’ll need to sign into your Google account using your Gmail address.
-You should also authorize the connection between Google and Duplicator.
-Once you do, you’ll get a unique code:
+You should also give Duplicator access to your Google Drive account.

 Paste Google authorization code